Bible translations: High Middle Ages

+Monks completed a translation into Franco-Provençal (Arpitan) c.1170-85, commissioned by Peter Waldo.
 The complete Bible was translated into Old French in the late 13th century.
-Parts of this translation were included in editions of the popular Bible historiale, and there is no evidence of this translation being suppressed by the Church.
-The entire Bible was translated into Czech around 1360.
+Parts of this translation were included in editions of the popular Bible historiale, and there is no evidence of this translation's being suppressed by the Church.
+In England, "about the middle of the fourteenth century—before 1361—the Anglo-Normans possessed an independent and probably complete translation of the whole of the Old Testament and the greater part of the New."